kizdolf/ourPlace/README.md

  * Check this to know a bit more: https://www.rethinkdb.com/docs/security/
  * create the tables on rethinkDB. list in app/config.js => exports.rethink.tables.

-it should be accessible visible here: http://azerty.gq
+it should be accessible visible here: http://azerty.gq   (*but it require a login, which you have to ask me personnaly.*)

 **Using what else?**